Describe An Interesting Neighbour: IELTS Speaking Cue Card

 Follow up questions

-What qualities make Kiran an interesting neighbor?
+What qualities do you think make Kiran an interesting neighbor?

 How has Kiran influenced your perspective on career success?